 In late night order, Home Ministry allows neighbourhood shops to re-open, malls remain shut

-In late night order, Home Ministry allows neighbourhood shops tore-open, malls remain shut

 New Delhi, Apr 25: In a midnight order, the Ministry of Home Affairs has permitted opening of neighbourhood and standalone shop.
 These would include those in residential complexes within the municipal areas, but at a 50 per cent strength and after taking necessary precautions in light of the coronavirus pandemic.